yuchunju/ai-art-assistant/README.md

 This project follows a progressive learning approach:

 > From simple Python scripts → to structured AI workflows → to usable AI applications

+This project demonstrates the ability to translate simple logic into AI system design thinking.